jhewt/gumer-psn/README.md

 * Streams
 * Real user integration (for now it uses only one account)

-##Requierements
+##Requirements
 * A valid PSN account *(can be new)*
 * Node.js >= 0.8.x
 * JavaScript knowledge, lol

 ##Installing

-You can install it by installing the package
+You can install it by using npm

 		npm install gumer-psn

-You can also clone this repository by doing
+You can also clone this repository then installing it's

 		git clone https://github.com/jhewt/gumer-psn.git
 		cd gumer-psn/